Pfister Faucets Review & Rating Updated: June 7, 2024

 We are continuing to research the company.
 If you have experience with Pfister faucets, good, bad, or indifferent, we would like to hear about it, so please contact us or post a comment below.

-6. Since antiquity, it has been well known that copper kills all forms of microbes (bacteria, viruses, and fungi) but not how.
-Scientists now know that a free electron in copper's outer shell spinning at 1,367 miles per second (New York to LA in two seconds) simply shreds them so quickly that under a microscope they seem to explode.
+- It has long been well known that copper kills all forms of microbes (bacteria, viruses, and fungi) but not how.
+All sort of theories were advvanced to explain the phenomenon.
+In 2020, however, scientists were able to view the process using electron microscopy and discovered that a free electron in copper's outer shell spinning at 1,367 miles per second (New York to LA in two seconds) simply shreds them so quickly that under a microscope they seem to explode.
 (Jim Morrison, "Copper's Virus-Killing Powers Were Known Even to the Ancients", Smothsonian Magazine, April 14, 2020.)